QuantEcon/lecture-python-programming.myst/lectures/oop_intro.md

 The global namespace is *the namespace of the module currently being executed*.

-For example, suppose that we start the interpreter and begin making assignments .
+For example, suppose that we start the interpreter and begin making assignments.

 We are now working in the module `__main__`, and hence the namespace for `__main__` is the global namespace.